 I measured roughly how they would fit in my journal and I was able to add 30 nail polish bottles to my open A5 notebook using 2 pages.
-Each bottle doodle took about 4 square grid in width and 9 square grids in height, producing 3 rows of 5 bottles per page.
+Each bottle doodle took about 4 square grids in width and 9 square grids in height, producing 3 rows of 5 bottles per page.

-So I counted from the bottom of the page the space that my 3 row of washi tapes would need before I started doodling.
+So I counted from the bottom of the page the space that my 3 rows of washi tapes would need before I started doodling.
 This was necessary for symmetry and also to make sure I had the header space where later I was going to add my swatch header.

 The first step for how to draw a nail polish bottle was to draw one bottle and see how it looked complete.
 I tested one washi tape in the middle too.

 Once I was satisfied with how it would look I went ahead and doodled all 30 bottles using my Sakura Pigma Micron #08.